26 min read

 1. Assess Your Needs and Budget

-Knowing how many Servers you need is key when learning how to hire a Server.
+Knowing how many Servers you need is key when learning how to hire a Server, and creating a staffing plan is essential to ensure you have the right number of servers for your event or restaurant.

 According to Hostme, full-service restaurants should staff 1 Server per 4 to 5 tables during peak hours